friedelwolff/fmmap/README.rst

   - Linux
   - BSD systems (FreeBSD, NetBSD, OpenBSD)
   - SunOS/Solaris (illumos/OpenIndiana)
+The following operating systems receive limited testing, but should work:
   - macOS
+  - Windows

 To implement the searching functionality, fmmap makes use of functions in the C library.
 The performance characteristics therefore are platform and version